wp-plugins/wp-championship/readme.txt

 2. wp-championship tipp dialog

 == Changelog ==

+= 2012-11-24 v3.9 =
+* add the possibility to give each team a penalty in points

 = 2012-10-09 v3.8 =
 * load javascript in backend only on wp-championship pages